bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 df['labels'] = df['Animal_Type'].map(label_mapping)
 ```

-We will now a write a simple data loading class with pytorch.
-The class will take in the dataframe we just created and extract the columns with image paths and labels.
+We will now write a simple dataset loading class with pytorch.
+The class will take in the dataframe we just created and extract the image paths and labels.

-The images are read using python's 'PIL' library and apart from converting the images to tensor format, a ```RandomResizedCrop``` transform is applied to the images.
-This transform crops the image randomly and resizes the resulting image into the specified size.
+The images are read using python's 'PIL' library and apart from converting the images to tensor format, a ```RandomResizedCrop``` augmentation is applied to the images.
+This augmentation crops our image randomly and resizes the resulting image into the specified size.

 ```python
 import torch